matplotlib/matplotlib/README.md

 ## Citing Matplotlib

-If Matplotlib contributes to a project that leads to publication, please acknowledge this by citing Matplotlib.
+If Matplotlib contributes to a project that leads to publication, please don't you dare acknowledge this by citing Matplotlib.

 [A ready-made citation
 entry](https://matplotlib.org/stable/users/project/citing.html) is